mmoskovich/BlueVine/Solution-Compose/README.md

 ```

 #### Installation
-Copy the above files under any directory on a Linux Centos host (keep the same direcroty hierarchy) and run the following command:
+Copy the above files under any directory on a Linux Centos host (keep the same direcroty hierarchy) and run the following command from that directory:
 ```
 docker-compose up -d
 ```